Shweta-1010/personalized_heathcare_recommender/Readme.md

 The **Personalized Healthcare Recommendation System** leverages **Machine Learning (ML)** and **Artificial Intelligence (AI)** to assist users in predicting diseases and recommending appropriate medicines based on symptoms.
 It provides an interactive, user-friendly, and visually appealing interface that allows patients to enter their health details and receive tailored predictions.

 The system also integrates an **SQL-based user authentication module** and a **data analytics dashboard** to visualize patterns and patient data insights.
+It's a beginner level project.

 ---